Fernanda Auersperg

 María Fernanda Auersperg Kosenkov (born August 7, 1971) is a Uruguayan accountant and politician who has served as a National Representative since 2025.
 A member of the National Party, she served as Director of Social Protection at the Ministry of Social Development from 2020 to 2025.

 Early life and education

 Auersperg Kosenkov was born in Montevideo, on August 7, 1971, the daughter of Fernando Gobertus Auersperg and Marta Kosenkov.
 She is of Austrian descent and a descendant of the House of Auersperg.
+She attended Colegio San Francisco de Asís and completed her upper secondary education at Liceo Francisco Bauzá.

 She graduated from the University of the Republic with a degree in accounting in 1996, and later completed a management development program at the University of Montevideo in 2001, as well as a leadership course on social impact projects offered by the Inter-American Development Bank in 2020.

 Career

 From 1993 to 1997, she worked as a senior auditor in the Audit Department of PricewaterhouseCoopers.
 After graduating, she served as Manager of the Insurance Division at the Uruguayan branch of the Spanish multinational Banco Santander from May 1997 to July 2003.
 Later, from 2004 to 2016, she held the position of General Manager of Deutsche Bank’s Uruguayan subsidiary, where she oversaw the bank’s operations in the country.